 Why you will love this recipe

-- You only need a handful of ingredients
+- Everyday ingredients: You only need a handful of ingredients

-- It tastes like a hot cinnamon donut
+- Tasty: It tastes like a hot cinnamon donut

 And I’m right there with you.
 Yes, sometimes I love a challenge or to create something more extravagant, but let’s be real.
-Most of the time, I need foolproof bakes that can whipped up quick when friends are popping over for morning tea or an easy dessert I can take to a dinner party after I finish a day at work.
+Most of the time, I need foolproof bakes that can whipped up quick when friends are popping over for morning tea or an easy dessert I can take to dinner after a busy day at work or chasing the kids.

-So what makes this cake so special?
+So what makes this Cinnamon Tea Cake so special?
 Well apart from being easy to throw together, it’s actually one of my all-time favourite cakes.
 I have a whole stack of it in my freezer because sometimes you just need a quick cake fix.

 And even though this cake has no frosting, that buttery cinnamon crust makes me weak at the knees.
 After this cake is baked, you actually brush the top with melted butter and sprinkle over cinnamon sugar.
 If you serve this cake warm, you could close your eyes and think you are eating a warm cinnamon donut. #hello